alexKotz-koz/CPBS-7711_Module2Day3/README.md

 Upon successful execution, the json files (minus the stage2_random_subnetworks.json, if left commented) will be replaced and the output of this project will print the means of stage 1 and stage 2 subnetworks, along with the resulting empirical p-value.

-Note: If desired, uncomment the call to create_secondary_subnetworks() under the main function within the main.py file, to generate a new stage2_random_subnetworks.json file and recieve a new stage2 edge count mean.
+Note: If desired, uncomment the call to create_secondary_subnetworks() under the main function within the main.py file, to generate a new stage2_random_subnetworks.json file and receive a new stage2 edge count mean.

 ### References: